D4nk0St0rM/oscp_ethical_hacking/web_applications/SQL_Server.md

 This query will wait for 5 seconds if bit `@bit` of byte `@byte` of the name of the current database is 1, and will return at once if it is 0.
 Nesting two cycles (one for `@byte` and one for `@bit`) we will we able to extract the whole piece of information.

-However, it might happen that the command `waitfor` is not available (e.g., because it is filtered by an IPS/web application firewall).
 This doesn't mean that blind SQL injection attacks cannot be done, as the pen tester should only come up with any time consuming operation that is not filtered.
 For example

 ```sql
 declare @i int select @i = 0